alchemy-bootcamp-one-fall-2018/lab-12-busmall/LAB-13-CHARTS.md

 # Bus Mall Charting

-Your savvy marketing person has just informed you that giving them numbered data of the click percentages is not going to cut it.

-You need a visual representation to grab the marketeers' attention!
+Your savvy marketing person has just informed you that you need a visual representation to grab the marketeers' attention!

 ## Charting